imjakedaniels/portfolio-highlights/README.md

-# Jake's Porfolio
+# Jake's Visual Portfolio

 Below are some of my past visuals, reports, and projects.

 ## Scraping & animating a basketball game using {rvest} & {gganimate}